-Each LED represents approximately 20 % of the charging capacity.
-When the battery is fully charged. all five LEDs will be lit.

-The battery's state of charge when switched on is also shown on the display of the on-board computer.
-Read and follow the instructions in the operating manuals for the drive unit and on-board computer.
+Here, each LED indicates approx. 20 % capacity.
+When the battery pack is completely charged, all five LEDs light up.
+The charge-control for the switched on battery pack is also indicated on the display for the on-board computer.
+Read and follow the operating instructions for the drive unit and the on-board computer.